ATNF/askapsoft/Code/Doc/user/current/doc/platform/casa.rst

 Shortly you will be configuring your VNC client and you will need the number after the full-colon in the first line, in this case "1".
 Now the VNC server is started and is waiting for your VNC client to connect.
-You are free to use the VNC client of your choice, however as you will be connecting via an SSH tunnel (the VNC port is blocked at the iVEC firewall) you will want a client with SSH tunnelling support.
+You are free to use the VNC client of your choice, however as you will be connecting via an SSH tunnel (the VNC port is blocked at the Pawsey firewall) you will want a client with SSH tunnelling support.
 On Mac OSX the VNC client "Chicken" works well.

 Below is a screen shot of the VNC configuration.
 The settings you will need to enter are: